Real estate professionals are modernizing to meet challenging times

 With social distancing requirements, it’s no surprise that many buyers and sellers are nervous about showings.
-If we can’t allow our relatives into our home, the idea of letting in a complete stranger seems absurd.
+If we can’t allow our relatives into our homes, the idea of letting in a complete stranger seems absurd.
 In response, many realtors are turning to 3D virtual tours and even FaceTime to serve the market.

-Bo Bragg, principal broker at Bragg & Company in Kilmarnock, Virginia, recently sold a home on Prentice Creek to a gentleman who made an offer sight-unseen.
+Bo Bragg, a principal broker at Bragg & Company in Kilmarnock, Virginia, recently sold a home on Prentice Creek to a gentleman who made an offer sight unseen.
 “Zillow’s 3D app allowed him to walk through the home as if he were there in person and even step outside to admire the landscaping,” says Bragg.
 “He used NOAA.gov to explore the creek’s controlling depths and calculate the distance to the Bay, and he researched the neighborhood and school districts all online.”

-Katie and David Dew, 3rd generation leaders and brokers of Horsley Real Estate in White Stone, Virginia, believe that these enhanced tools have streamlined the entire process and helped their business stay nearly in synch with last year despite
+Katie and David Dew, 3rd generation leaders and brokers of Horsley Real Estate in White Stone, Virginia, believe that these enhanced tools have streamlined the entire process and helped their business stay nearly in synch with last year despite the challenges.

 “While there are fewer people visiting the Northern Neck on the weekends,” says Katie, “traffic to our website is higher than usual for this time of year, and buyers appear to be better qualified and have already narrowed their search to avoid unnecessary showings.”

-This technology is being applied to listings at all price-points.
+This technology is being applied to listings at all price points.
 “We have five showings in the next two days for properties ranging from $139K to the sprawling, $6.5-million Dymer Hall estate,” says David.
 “Some will be second homes and some will be primary homes.”

-David comes from the banking industry and comments that, “Interest rates are at historic lows and it’s still a great time to buy.
+David comes from the banking industry and comments that “Interest rates are at historic lows and it’s still a great time to buy.
 Lots of people are refinancing their homes to take advantage of the low rates and liquidate equity.”
 Even with the high volume, most banks still project a 45-day closing, according to David.

 The increased use of telecommunication tools isn’t the only way real estate professionals are adapting.
 Many brokers have incorporated new policies and procedures for their agents when performing in-person showings.